 I’ve been fiddling around with Bash scripts a bit in the evenings.
 About a year ago I wrote a simple script to select a random file from a particular image folder and copy it to a temporary work folder and it was working well.
 This week I decided that I would like it to randomly select image files from any subfolder in my ~/Pictures directory by randomly selecting a subfolder and then grabbing a random image file from that folder.
-Often the selected file may not be what I was looking for, so I put the process inside a while loop until I answered a prompt accepting and copying the file.
+Often the selected file may not be what I’m looking for, so I put the process inside a while loop until I answer a prompt accepting and copying the file.
 Otherwise, it would disregard the selected file and choose another one.
 This was my first practical scrip using a loop and a case statement.
 I’m getting much more confident with writing scripts.
 I’m always looking for good tutorials and lessons.

 Quotes I’m pondering